Katberrie/sile_usage/README.md

 The script reads RPC URLs from environment variables.
 The recommended approach is to use a `.env` file.

-Create a file named `.env` in the project's root directory with the following content:
+Create a file named `.env` in the project's root directory with the following content.
+Remember to add `.env` to your `.gitignore` file to avoid committing secrets.
 ```dotenv
 # .env file
 SOURCE_CHAIN_RPC_URL='https://rpc.ankr.com/eth_sepolia'